Skip to main content

 The meeting resumed with a personal statement from Deputy Philip Ozouf.

-Go to five minutes into the start of the Wednesday morning recording to watch the Statement.
+Go to five minutes into the start of the Wednesday morning's recording to watch the statement in full.

 Public Business